willake/vreactable/README.md

 To send data to Resonite, we will need a websocket server as a middleware.
 We use Chataigne as the websocket server since it is easy to setup.
 It is also possible to replace it by any other websocket server applications.
 The function of the server is to receive data from the tracking software and reflect(brodcast) the data to all clients.

-To use Chataigne, first download the [1.9.7](https://benjamin.kuperberg.fr/chataigne/user/data/Chataigne-win-x64-1.9.7.exe) version.
+If you would like to go with Chataigne.
+First, open Chataigne 1.9.7.
 Next, download the [template](https://drive.google.com/file/d/11mTlseGczexTcRwXIAMDaV-fiIk-UgM_/view?usp=drive_link) we prepared.
 Load the template then websocket server is ready to go.

 ### Component 3: Resonite World